GoldbachAlgorithms/NovalnetAG/README.md

 ## Usage

 ### Transaction
 To execute a transaction it is necessary to assign the configuration keys of your Novalnet account.
 Then configure customer, billing address and payment data.
 At the end, a link will be generated to the payment page to which the customer must be redirected to complete their purchase.
+The payment links expire after 45 minutes.
 ```php
 # add use Novalnet
 use GoldbachAlgorithms\Novalnet\Novalnet;